 How many credits am I eligible to receive from an externship?

 Students may earn a total of 12 externship credits during their law-school career.
-They can earn a minimum of two externship credits any semester.
+Students interested in participating in the externship program for more than one semester are encouraged to apply to a different field placement, but may complete up to two semesters at one placement site for a maximum combined total of six externship credits.
+Students can earn a minimum of two externship credits any semester.
 Typically the maximum number of externship credits that can be earned in a semester is six; however, students can earn up to twelve credit hours upon approval by the Externship Office.
 Externships that exceed six credit hours will generally be limited to third-year students.
 Each credit hour requires that a student complete 47 hours of work.

 Number of Credits

 Hours are based on a traditional fourteen (14) week externship.